htmfilho/htmfilho.github.io/_posts/2021/2021-01-24-azure-function-golang-2.md

 ![Golang Serverless](/images/posts/golang-serverless.jpg)

 In the [first part](https://www.hildeberto.com/2021/01/azure-function-golang.html) of this series, we have built a simple Go web application that calculates the maximum bid we can make when negociating a house.
 Again, this is about Go, not real estate.
 So, be careful when using this calculation in real life.
-There is nothing special in that code base that makes it suitable for Azure. can be deployed and served as an Azure Function.
-This time, we are going to deploy this app on Azure.
+We are about to publish that app on Azure but there is nothing special in the code that makes it suitable for Azure.
+Yet, it can be deployed and served as an Azure Function, as we are going to witness in this article.

 <!-- more -->

+The Azure response to serverless computing is called [Azure Functions](https://azure.microsoft.com/en-ca/services/functions/).
+It is a straightforward service, highly configurable, priced by the second and free for up to a million requests per month ([consumption plan](https://azure.microsoft.com/en-ca/pricing/details/functions/)).
+It offers [language handlers](https://docs.microsoft.com/en-us/azure/azure-functions/supported-languages) for C#, Java, JavaScript, Python, and PowerShell out of the box.
+Other languages like Go and Rust are supported through a [custom handler](https://docs.microsoft.com/en-us/azure/azure-functions/functions-custom-handlers), which is a lightweight web server that receive events from the Functions host.
+Since Go implements [HTTP primitives](https://golang.org/pkg/net/http/), it can use a custom handler.

-To build a smooth development integration with Azure, we need to install Azure CLI and [Azure Functions Core Tools](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=linux%2Ccsharp%2Cbash).
+To build a smooth development integration with Azure, we need two tools:

+- [Azure CLI](https://docs.microsoft.com/en-ca/cli/azure/): a set of commands to create and manage Azure resources.
+We will use it to create the resources required by the function, such as the resource group, storage, application insights and the functions host.
+- [Azure Functions Core Tools](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=linux%2Ccsharp%2Cbash): enable developing and testing functions on a local computer and deploying it to the cloud.

 ## Azure CLI

-You can find steps to install Azure CLI in your operating system on the [Azure Command-Line Interface (CLI) Documentation](https://docs.microsoft.com/en-ca/cli/azure/).
-I use Ubuntu so these are the commands I run:
+You can find steps to install Azure CLI on your operating system in the [Azure Command-Line Interface (CLI) Documentation](https://docs.microsoft.com/en-ca/cli/azure/).
+I use Ubuntu so these are the steps I followed:

 1. Install Azure CLI: